chargebyte/chargebyte-docs/docs/source/troubleshooting.rst

 I want to control EVerest via CAN, how can I achieve this?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently there is no such EVerest module available, you will need to implement it on your own.
+Currently, no such EVerest module is available, so you will need to implement it yourself.

-But at least there is are `DC power supply modules <https://github.com/EVerest/EVerest/tree/main/modules/HardwareDrivers/PowerSupplies>`_ and a `library <https://github.com/EVerest/EVerest/tree/main/lib/everest/can_dpm1000>`_, which uses the CAN interface.
+However, there are at least `DC power supply modules <https://github.com/EVerest/EVerest/tree/main/modules/HardwareDrivers/PowerSupplies>`_ and a `library <https://github.com/EVerest/EVerest/tree/main/lib/everest/can_dpm1000>`_, both of which use the CAN interface.
 This might help as a starting point.

 How can I access the GPIOs under Linux?